Tel: 1300 13 62 37

 Our plan remains aligned with Reconciliation Australia’s three core principles of: Relationships; Respect; and Opportunities.

 Reconciliation Australia recently approved and endorsed the department’s RAP which is now available to the community.
-The RAP is registered on Reconciliation Australia’s website along with many others from government, business, peak body, education, Aboriginal and community organisations.
-The RAP is available to the community.
+The RAP is registered on Reconciliation Australia’s website and is now available to the community.

 Alternatively, copies can also be obtained by: